 The racial breakdown:

-Whites – 14.96 percentage geared up in math; 24.Forty-nine percentage ready in studying;
+Whites – 14.96 percent geared up in math; 24.Forty-nine rate ready to study;

 Blacks – four.42 percent geared up in math; 14.31 percent geared up in analyzing;